patchew-project/qemu/docs/system/removed-features.rst

 The ``pretty=on|off`` switch has no effect for HMP monitors and its use is rejected.

+``-usbdevice`` (removed in 6.0)
+'''''''''''''''''''''''''''''''

+The ``-usbdevice DEV`` argument was now a synonym for setting the ``-device usb-DEV`` argument instead.
+The removed syntax would automatically enable USB support on the machine type.
+When using the new syntax, USB support must be explicitly enabled via the ``-machine usb=on`` argument.

 QEMU Machine Protocol (QMP) commands
 ------------------------------------